Wake Family Law

 Divorce in North Carolina

-Once you have been separated for at least one year — and if you or your spouse have been a legal North Carolina resident for at least six months — you can file a lawsuit requesting a divorce.
-You are not required to have a separation agreement to be able to file for divorce.
-However, because issues relating to property division and alimony are required to be resolved prior to the entry of divorce through a separation agreement or through a pending or resolved lawsuit, many couples will wait until the completion of a separation agreement to file for divorce or will file a lawsuit to resolve other financial or children’s issues at the same time as filing for divorce.
+Once you have been separated for at least one year, and either you or your spouse has been a legal resident of North Carolina for at least six months, you may file a lawsuit requesting a divorce.
+North Carolina does not require a separation agreement in order to file for divorce.
+However, because claims for equitable distribution (property division) and alimony must be resolved or pending before the divorce is granted, many couples choose to complete a separation agreement first or file claims for financial or children’s issues along with the divorce.

-If you have been served with a divorce complaint by your spouse, you generally have 30 days to file a response with the court.
+If you are served with a divorce complaint, you generally have 30 days to file a response with the court.
 This response should include any counterclaims.
-Equitable distribution and alimony claims are cut off if you do not assert them prior to the finalization of the divorce.
+It’s important to note that claims for Equitable distribution and alimony are permanently barred if they are not filed before the divorce judgment is entered.

 Back to Top